abbotto/rectangular/README.md

 - A built-in `semantic versioning` system.

 ### <a name='BuildSystem'></a>Build System
-- Supporting `SASS` syntax for powerful stylesheets.
+- Supporting `SASS` syntax for expressive stylesheets.
 - Supporting `ES6` syntax for modernized JavaScript.
 - Supporting `PUG` syntax for cleaner HTML templates.
 - Supporting `stylelint` to make sure your styles come out shiny.